 Chocolate has a lot of health benefits, in addition to being sweet and sugary.

-Unlike a lot of other junk foods, dark chocolate contains anti-oxidants and caffeine levels which can help your body out in various ways such as:
+Unlike a lot of other junk foods, chocolate contains anti-oxidants and caffeine levels which can help your body out in various ways such as:

 - increasing brain function,

 - helping you sleep better